Our Pistol Caliber Ballistics Data indicates that pistol calibers — even the venerated .357 Magnum — are not what they’re cracked up to be.

 Now, if we could just conceal a 20″ barrel in a pocket holster …

-We’ve compiled a small sampling of a few popular handgun calibers and entered their data into the chart below.
+We’ve compiled a small sampling of a few popular handgun rounds and entered their pistol caliber ballistics data into the chart below.

 We’re not endorsing any brand or caliber; our purpose is merely to show the differences in energy displacement based on the weight and velocity of a particular round.

-A Sampling of Pistol Caliber Ballistics for Some Handgun Calibers
+Pistol Caliber Ballistics Data for a Sampling of Handgun Calibers

 |Blazer||.45 ACP||FMJ RN||230||830||352|